parikshitp/psp/ACQUIRER/README.md

 The Acquirer application includes the following service:

 ### AcquirerService
 - **Description:** This service contains the business logic for processing payments.
-It validates card details, interacts with external systems to validate transactions, and generates responses containing transaction status and messages.
+It generates responses containing transaction status and messages.

 ## How to Run PSP Application